 The Types of Dental Implants

 If you’re missing a single tooth, you’ll get a single dental implant topped with a custom dental crown.
 It both looks and feels like a natural tooth.
 Since the dental crown is completely customized, it’s designed to blend in with the rest of your smile, so people can’t even tell it’s a restoration.
+We provide these restorations that use the support of dental implants in our Washington, DC, dental office.

 Implant-Supported Crown

 If you’re missing multiple teeth, there are multiple dental implant options.
 First, you can get a single dental implant and crown for each of your missing teeth.
-This is the most expensive option but it might be the most natural look and feel you can get.
+This is the most expensive option, but it might be the most natural look and feel you can get.

 Implant Bridge